Canada, Kansas

 Canada is an unincorporated community in Marion County, Kansas, United States.
 It is named for many Canadian immigrants coming to the area.
-It is located between Hillsboro and Marion about 0.5 miles south of the intersection of Nighthawk Road and U.S. Route 56 highway, southwest of the Hillsboro Cove of the Marion Reservoir.
+It is located between Hillsboro and Marion, approximately 0.5 mile south of the intersection of Nighthawk Road and U.S. Route 56 highway, southwest of the Hillsboro Cove of the Marion Reservoir.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Canada.

 David Christie, former Speaker of the Senate of Canada, sent his sons to buy 3 sqmi near the future site of Canada.
-Many Canadian immigrants moved to the area, thus was the source of the community.
+Many Canadian immigrants moved to the area, thus becoming the source of the community.
 Canada was platted on December 15, 1883, but never incorporated.
-Canada had a Post Office from 1884 to 1954.